Programming I - C++

 the discretion of the instructor, and must be approved in advance.

-2. If a student has a legitimate excuse for missing an exam, they must notify the instructor (Melina or Caitlin).
+2. If a student has a legitimate excuse for missing an exam, they must notify Melina

 within 48 hours of the exam date.
 Failure to do so will result in the student being unable to take a make up exam.